groupby/elements-logic/packages/@sfx/sayt-driver-plugin/README.md

 ### Received

-* `sfx::autocomplete_fetch_data`: When received, a request to the GroupBy Sayt API is made.
-An `sfx::autocomplete_received_results` event is dispatched with the results.
-In case of an error, the `sfx::autocomplete_sayt_error` event is dispatched instead.
+* `AUTOCOMPLETE_REQUEST`: When received, a request to the GroupBy Sayt API is made.
+An `AUTOCOMPLETE_RESPONSE` event is dispatched with the results.
+In case of an error, the `AUTOCOMPLETE_ERROR` event is dispatched instead.
-* `sfx::sayt_products_request`: When received, a search request to the GroupBy API is made to receive products.
-An `sfx::sayt_products_response` event is dispatched with the results.
-In case of an error, the `sfx::sayt_products_error` event is dispatched instead.
+* `SAYT_PRODUCTS_REQUEST`: When received, a search request to the GroupBy API is made to receive products.
+An `SAYT_PRODUCTS_RESPONSE` event is dispatched with the results.
+In case of an error, the `SAYT_PRODUCTS_ERROR` event is dispatched instead.

 ### Dispatched

-* `sfx::autocomplete_received_results`: Dispatched when a Sayt request has completed.
+* `AUTOCOMPLETE_RESPONSE`: Dispatched when a Sayt request has completed.
 Its payload is the result of the request and includes search autocomplete terms.
-* `sfx::autocomplete_sayt_error`: Dispatched when an error has occurred during a Sayt request.
+* `AUTOCOMPLETE_ERROR`: Dispatched when an error has occurred during a Sayt request.
-* `sfx::sayt_products_response`: Dispatched when a search request has completed.
+* `SAYT_PRODUCTS_RESPONSE`: Dispatched when a search request has completed.
 Its payload is the result of the request and includes products that may have been transformed.
-* `sfx::sayt_products_error`: Dispatched when an error has occurred during a search request.
+* `SAYT_PRODUCTS_ERROR`: Dispatched when an error has occurred during a search request.